0x80/mono-ts/README.md

   ```
 - Run `npm install` from the root and commit the resulting `package-lock.json`
   file.
+- Set the packageManager field to the correct manager@version or run
+  `npx @turbo/codemod add-package-manager`.

 > Tip: If you already did an install with PNPM you might want to run
 > `bin/delete-all-node-modules` to delete all node_modules folders recursively